danielcornock/marknartey.com/index.md

 * Corpus-Assisted Discourse Studies
 * Communication and Media Studies
-* L﻿anguage, Culture and Society
+* L﻿anguage, Culture, and Society
+* L﻿anguage and Social Justice
 * Language and Identities
 * Language and Diversity
+* L﻿anguage and Ethnicity
+* L﻿anguage and Gender
+* L﻿anguage and Race
 * Language and/in Politics
-* On Chinese and Other Asian Population Groups in Ghana

 ## Teaching Areas